Updated 3 weeks ago

 Here’s an image showing how to identify the voltage carried on the wires based on transmission tower design:

-Transmission tower designs
+Transmission tower design

 Transmission tower design can help identify line voltage.
 Image source: getintoenergy